12 Fun Facts About Iceland

 8. Beer Was Banned in Iceland Until 1989.

 In 1908, Iceland voted to ban alcohol.
-The government amended the prohibition when their import/export business with countries like Spain and Denmark was affected.
+However, the government amended the prohibition when their import/export business with countries like Spain and Denmark was affected.

 Now, Iceland's most popular alcoholic beverage is beer.
-Every year on March 1st, it's "Bjórdagurinn" or "Beer Day", though the national holiday is unofficial.
-You might run into locals imbibing some beers or engaging in a pub crawl.
+Every year on March 1st, it's "Bjórdagurinn" or "Beer Day," though the national holiday is unofficial.
+You might encounter locals imbibing some beers or engaging in a pub crawl.
 Don't judge when you see this.
-Remember that for 74 years, beer was banned in this country, so they are making up for a lost time!
+Remember that for 74 years, beer was banned in this country, so they are making up for lost time!

 9. One in Ten Icelanders Will Publish a Book.

-If you want to read a book written by an Icelander, I suggest you read “Independent People” by Halldór Laxness, the only Nobel Prize Winner in Iceland.
+Suppose you want to read a book written by an Icelander.
+In that case, I suggest you read "Independent People" by Halldór Laxness, the only Nobel Prize Winner in Iceland.